FAQs

 🏷️

 Yes.
-Trademarks are intellectual property assets and can be assigned, licensed, or franchised through legally drafted agreements.
+Trademarks are valuable intellectual property assets that may be licensed, franchised or assigned through properly drafted legal agreements.

 Can't Find Your Answer?

 Our expert team is ready to help.
-Contact us for personalized assistance with your intellectual property questions.
+Contact us for personalized assistance with your questions.